Therapy Blog

 By |November 24, 2025|

 Listening to the Body as a Path Toward Sexual Intimacy Sexual intimacy—what does the embodied experience feel like, and how does one define it?
 Exploring these questions is an important part of gaining a deeper understanding of human sexuality.
-The history of sexual intimacy has ebbed and flowed throughout human [...]
+The history of sexual intimacy has ebbed and flowed throughout [...]

 • Why Intuitive Eating Works Better than Dieting